An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Theory

-Assumption \ref{Assum: minimum EW directed} is quite standard.
+Assumption \ref{Assum: minimum EW directed} is standard.
 Note that $Z_{ij}$'s are not necessarily i.i.d., possibly having correlated entries and that $Z_{ij}$ can be asymmetric in that $Z_{ij} \neq Z_{ji}$.
-We note that we could have made a fixed-design assumption but the random-design assumption is somewhat more interesting.
-Assumption \ref{Assum: no approximation error} is rather harmless as it simply states that the parameter we are estimating is actually contained in the space over which we are optimizing.
-Results that take a potential model-misspecification when $r_n < r_{n,0}$ into account and quantify the resulting bias can be derived similarly to the results in \cite{Stein:2020}, but are omitted for reasons of space.
-Indeed, in practice, it will not be necessary to choose $r_n$ explicitly, as discussed in Section \ref{Sec: Simulation} and the existence of $r_{n,0}$ and $\rho_{n,0}$ are technical artefacts that encode the permissible sparsity of the networks we study and enter our rates of convergence.
+We have chosen to focus on the random-design assumption which is somewhat more interesting than a fixed-design one.
+We have assumed a fixed $p$ and leave the study of diverging $p$ to future study.
+Assumption \ref{Assum: no approximation error} ensures no model misspecification.